 Key Features

-- Extensive suite of student engagement tools
+- An extensive suite of student engagement tools

 - Active learning and communication